criteo-forks/unsee/docs/CONFIGURATION.md

 * `proxy` - if enabled requests from user browsers to this Alertmanager will be proxied via unsee.
 This applies to requests made when managing silences via unsee (creating or expiring silences).
+* `tls:ca` - path to CA certificate used to establish TLS connection to this Alertmanager instance (for URIs using https:// scheme).
+If unset or empty string is set then Go will try to find system CA certificates using well known paths.
+* `tls:cert` - path to a TLS client certificate file to use when establishing TLS connections to this Alertmanager instance.
+               Note that this option requires `tls:key` to be also set.
+* `tls:key` - path to a TLS client key file to use when establishing TLS connections to this Alertmanager instance.
+               Note that this option requires `tls:key` to be also set.

 Example with two production Alertmanager instances running in HA mode and a staging instance that is also proxied: